 - Make allowances for unforeseen expenses.

 - Interest charges and fees from your business line of credit.
+Changing interest rates can affect your cash flow forecasts and liquidity management, so monitor them closely.

 In summary, as soon as you have an accurate and reliable cashflow model, ensure you identify any possible cash deficits and plan accordingly.
+Good cash flow management and accurate forecasting can help businesses achieve greater accuracy and financial resilience.

 Your cash sources can include all or any bank overdrafts, invoice discounting facilities, or business loans.
 It is important to note that you’ll have to plan for a lead time, if you don’t already have established cash sources to insure against any possible shortfalls as setting up new lines of credit can be time consuming.
+Producing liquidity at short notice can be costly and challenging, so advance planning is essential.
+Managing liquidity risk and incorporating risk management practices into your cash flow forecasting is also important to safeguard your company’s cash flow.

 If you’re looking to get some extra help to better understand cashflow and its impact on your business, chat to the team today.
 We can also help with a number of unsecured business loan products which are a great way to get cash flow fast when you need it.